N0MoreSecr3ts/wraith/docs/development/roadmap.md

 - [ ] Github does not follow redirects
 - [ ] In gitlab you can have a project w/ no repo, this will error out
 - [ ] Expanding orgs is not working
-- [X] Not scanning tests is not working
-- [X] Max file size is not working
-- [X] Setting the number of commits to 1 does not scan anything
 - [ ] Number of dirty commits is wrong, it should be more than is showing